nemohan/doc/other/git/5 Rewriting history/git rebase.md

 A more serious rebase caveat is lost commits from interactive history rewriting.
 Running rebase in interactive mode and executing subcommands like squash or drop will remove commits from your branche's immediate log.
 At first glance this can appear as though the commits are permanently gone.
 Using `git reflog` these commits can be restored and the entire rebase can be undone.
 For more info on using `git reflog` to find lost commits, visit our [Git reflog documentation page](https://www.atlassian.com/git/tutorials/rewriting-history/git-reflog).

-Git Rebase itself is not seriously dangerous.
+<font color="red">Git Rebase itself is not seriously dangerous.
 The real danger cases arise when executing history rewriting interactive rebases and force pushing the results to a remote branch that's shared by other users.
-This is a pattern that should be avoided as it has the capability to overwrite other remote users' work when they pull.
+This is a pattern that should be avoided as it has the capability to overwrite other remote users' work when they pull.</font>

 ## Recovering from upstream rebase